 That being said, I think that my favorite thing about autumn is bringing warm, comforting soup recipes to our table.
-Like this one:
+Like broccoli bacon beer cheese soup:

 I used the most incredible blend of Kerrygold cheeses.
 A full pound of it!
 The ratio of 10 ounces of Red Leicester (like an aged sharp cheddar) with 6 ounces of Dubliner (it has elements of mature cheddar with sweet nutty tones of a Swiss and Parmesan) was sort of a brilliant decision.

-Using beer instead of broth for the soup adds loads of extra flavor.
+Using beer instead of chicken stock in the soup adds loads of extra flavor.
 As for the bacon… does anyone who knows me really need an explanation of why I included bacon?
 My undying devotion to pork products is shameless..

 Umm… because broccoli is good for you!
 And if I’m going to continue on my quest to be a healthier me, I simply must eat a daily dose of vegetables.